HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 * **AutoSync changes in Sitecore** - When set to true, TDS Classic will automatically update fetch any changed items in the project file.
 TDS Classic uses the history table for this, so TDS Classic will update the project with items that were changed even if the items were changed when the project was closed.
 The rules TDS Classic uses to update the items are the same rules TDS Classic uses when the user chooses 'Sync Using History'.
 The auto sync function behaves as if the use choose Sync Using History and accepted all changes in the order they were made.
 * **Background Cache Loading** - When set to True, TDS Classic will parse Sitecore items in the background at load time.
 This dramatically speeds up the load time of large solutions.
 * **Check for Updates** – When set to 'True' TDS Classic will check for updates when a solution is loaded and prompt the developer when an update is available.
+* **Collect Usage Data** - To help make TDS better, TDS can collect completely anonymous data on the features of TDS that are in use.
+For more information on the feature, please contact support@hhog.com.
 * **Content File Sync** - When set to 'True', TDS Classic will watch the Source Web Project specified in the General property tab for changes to content files (cshtml, aspx, ascx, css, js, config, etc...) and automatically copy those files to the correct location in the Sitecore Deploy Folder specified in the Build property tab.
 * **Disable Git Warnings** - Disable warning messages about Git merge configuration when using Git.
 * **Lightning Sync Mode** - Enables TDS Lightning Sync, which checks Revision ID's of items before attempting to perform a sync operation.